 Additionally, changes in certain of our operating costs between the respective periods, such as those associated with our soda and sulfur services, offshore pipeline transportation and marine transportation segments, are not directly correlated with crude oil prices.
 We discuss certain of those costs in further detail below in our segment-by-segment analysis.

-Included below is additional detailed discussion of the results of our operations focusing on Segment Margin and other costs including general and administrative expenses, depreciation, depletion and amortization, gain on sale of assets, interest expense and income taxes.
+Included below is additional detailed discussion of the results of our operations focusing on Segment Margin and other costs including general and administrative expenses, depreciation, depletion and amortization, impairment expense, interest expense, net, and income taxes.

 Segment Margin